Nagendra1997/libmesibo/tutorial.md

 ```

 That’s it!
-Try it out by creating two users and send messages to each other by using above function.
+Try it out by creating two users and send messages to each other by using the above function.